grafana/faro-web-sdk/demo/README.md

    - All the data captured from this point until logout will be associated with the `John Doe` user.
 Associating the `John Doe` user and `session ID` will allow us to see what actions the user performed prior logging in.
 1. Click on the `First Article`
-   - `routeChange` event is registered with the new URL and the React route associated to that specific URL
+   - `route_change` event is registered with the new URL and the React route associated to that specific URL
-     - what's different from the other `routeChange` events is that the route for this event is not identical to the URL but what React received as an input (`/articles/view/:id`)
+     - what's different from the other `route_change` events is that the route for this event is not identical to the URL but what React received as an input (`/articles/view/:id`)
 1. Input some text in the `Add Comment` section and click `Create Comment`
    - The following events are registered: